cropsinsilico/yggdrasil/docs/source/hackathon2019/transformation.rst

 Model Transformation
 ####################

-For the first part of this example we will be transforming a toy growth model written in Python.
+For the next part of this example we will be transforming a toy growth model written in Python.
 Within the ``hackathon2019`` repository directory this model is ``growth.py``.
 The model takes command line arguments defining the path to an input file and